 - Use the Entitlement Code field for activating a ETP Mobile Client.

 - To forward DNS traffic to ETP, toggle Enable ETP Client to on.

 - To allow users to disable the client, enable Allow Users to Disable ETP Client.

 - To identify the user's machine name in events that are reported to ETP, enable ETP Client Identity Reporting.

 - To allow Windows users to uninstall ETP Client from their machines, enable Allow Uninstall on Windows.

-- To allow automatic security patch upgrades to ETP Clients in your network, enable Automatic security patch upgrade.
+- To allow automatic security patch upgrades to ETP Clients in your network, enable Automatic Upgrades for Critical Patches.

 - To configure ETP Client as the local proxy on the user’s machine, for the Configure ETP Client as local computer web proxy setting, select Yes.
 Otherwise, you can select Only if there’s no local proxy or No.

 - To configure the port that’s used by ETP to listen for traffic, enter the port number.
 By default, ETP Client listens for traffic on port 8080.